Inciarte drives in 4 runs as Braves pound Phillies 15-2 - Philly

+ATLANTA (AP) - Atlanta hitters enjoyed their most productive night in their new stadium, and that made things easier for Brandon McCarthy in his Braves debut.

-ATLANTA (AP) - Ender Inciarte drove in four runs with three hits, Ryan Flaherty had four hits and scored four times, and the Atlanta Braves roughed up Vince Velasquez and the Philadelphia Phillies for a 15-2 win on Saturday night.
+Ender Inciarte drove in four runs with three hits, Ryan Flaherty had four hits and scored four times, and the Braves roughed up Vince Velasquez and the Philadelphia Phillies for a 15-2 win on Saturday night.

+The Braves' runs and 19 hits were team records for SunTrust Park, which opened last season.

 Velasquez (0-1) faltered in a tough spot for Philadelphia after it used a combined 13 relievers in the first two games of the series.
 He was charged with seven runs, four earned, and nine hits in 2 2/3 innings.